What is counseling?

 What if I just need a prescription?

-Our policy is that we only provide psychiatric medication services to those who are also currently receiving counseling services from us.
+Our policy is to provide psychiatric medication services only to those who are also currently receiving counseling services from us.
 If you only need to be monitored for medication, and do not need or want any counseling, we can help by sharing the contact information to providers within our local community.
 You may also be able to receive medication monitoring services at the Student Health Center on campus, though this is provided on a case-by-case basis.

 How long does counseling last?

-This depends on your presenting concerns and goals for counseling, and you will discuss this with your therapist.
+This depends on your presenting concerns and goals for counseling, which you will with your therapist.
 What is most important is that you are actively working toward your goals.
 Our appointments generally last up to 50 minutes.

 What if I’m not comfortable with my therapist?